 Most of Qantas’ international flights have at least 31 inches of seat pitch, whereas Jetstar offers a maximum of 30 inches on the Dreamliner and can even be as tight as 28 inches on domestic flights.

-As Jetstar is a low-cost carrier, they have regular sales.
-That means that tickets on these flights are usually best to be purchased with cash rather than points.
+As Jetstar is a low-cost carrier, it has regular sales, like its Friday Fare Frenzy.
+That means that tickets on Jetstar flights are usually best purchased with cash rather than points.
 Exceptions include last-minute purchases or travel during a peak period like school holidays.
+If you fly Jetstar regularly, you may also want to consider joining Club Jetstar to save on cash fares.

 Summing up

 Using your Qantas Points for redemptions on Jetstar flights is quite an easy online process.
-However, do try to get the most value out of your points by using them for Business Class flights internationally, once border restrictions allow.
+However, do try to get the most value out of your points by using them for Business Class flights internationally.

-Another good use is for Economy Class tickets on routes within Australia and to New Zealand on which Qantas does not operate.
-This may be a more viable option in 2021 and onwards.
+Another good use is for Economy tickets on routes within Australia and to New Zealand on which Qantas does not operate.
+Though always compare the cash price of a Jetstar fare before parting with your Qantas Points.

 Frequently asked questions

-Unless you hold elite status with Qantas or are a Qantas Club member, you won’t get lounge access before a Jetstar Business Class flight redeemed with points.
-Only Business Max fares purchased with cash will make you eligible.
+Unless you hold elite status with Qantas or are a Qantas Club member, you won’t get lounge access before a Jetstar Business Class flight redeemed with Qantas Points.
+Only Jetstar Business Max fares purchased with cash will make you eligible.

-It is best to search for and book your Jetstar online in order to avoid the 3,500/6,000 (domestic/international) Qantas Point ‘Award Assistance Fee’ incurred by booking over the phone.
-However, you can also phone 13 11 31 Monday to Saturday between 7am and 7pm AEST.
+It is best to search for and book your Jetstar flights online in order to avoid the 3,500/6,000 (domestic/international) Qantas Point ‘Award Assistance Fee’ incurred by booking over the phone.
+However, you can also phone Qantas Frequent Flyer on 13 11 31 Monday to Saturday between 7am and 7pm AEST.

 Jetstar has very few frequent flyer program partners.
-Therefore, Qantas Frequent Flyer is the best currency by far for redeeming with Jetstar when it comes to the availability of points and ease of redemption.
+Therefore, Qantas Points is the best currency by far for redeeming with Jetstar when it comes to the availability of points and ease of redemption.

 If you have some Emirates Skywards miles up for expiration, you can book a Jetstar redemption flight from 7,000 miles.
 However, Qantas redemptions start at only 1,000 points more.